-Another benefit of buying vacant land is that one has the opportunity to design their property according to their preference.
+Another benefit of buying vacant land is that one has the opportunity to design their property according to their preference within the zoning code.

 Buying pre-built houses means one ends up with a generic looking house without any stamp of their preferences or input.